iamdtang/itp/public/assignments/data-manipulation-in-js.md

 ## Submission

 Create an account on [GitHub](https://github.com/).
 If you aren't familiar with Git and GitHub, see a TA after class to get set up.
-Send an email to <mailto:dtang@usc.edu>, <mailto:asrorov@usc.edu>, and <mailto:schheda@usc.edu> with your GitHub URL profile.
-For example, mine is [https://github.com/skaterdav85](https://github.com/skaterdav85).
+Send an email to <mailto:dtang@usc.edu>, <mailto:asrorov@usc.edu>, and <mailto:schheda@usc.edu> with your GitHub username.

 Next, create a repository called __exactly__ "itp404-assignment1".
 Push up your code.
-If you can see your assignment on GitHub and you've emailed us your Github URL, your assignment has been submitted.
+If you can see your assignment on GitHub and you've emailed us your GitHub username, your assignment has been submitted.